MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/sla-work-orders.md

 ## Schedule a work order to meet an SLA

+[Create a work order](create-work-order.md) in Field Service and select the SLA.
 Once a work order is associated with an SLA, the **Time From Promised** and **Time To Promised** fields appear on the work order according to the SLA, appropriate SLA Item, and business hours of the SLA.
 Scheduling capabilities like the schedule assistant consider these fields.

 Pausing an SLA timer on the work order updates **Time From Promised** and **Time To Promised** fields when resumed.